 The Acropolis is the crown jewel of Athens, a city bulging with precious gems of history.
 Go there and you can’t miss it.
 The rocky citadel rises almost 500ft above the city, its white marble gleaming in the sun.

-A million people a year visit this world heritage site (see other UNESCO heritage sites in Greece) and its amazing temples that were built about 2,500 years ago.
+Over 2 million people a year visit this world heritage site (see other UNESCO heritage sites in Greece) and its amazing temples that were built about 2,500 years ago.

 The incredible back story bedazzles too.
 More than 3,000 years ago a Mycenaean Palace stood on the flat top of the citadel.
 A thousand years later the Persians invaded and destroyed much of what was there.